 Her research interests include the use of context in treatment of individuals with dementia, discourse analysis in adult neurogenics and treatment outcomes.

-Elizabeth Wilson-Fowler began teaching in the department fall of 2010.
-She recently received her doctoral degree from Florida State University.
+Elizabeth Wilson-Fowler began teaching in the department of Communication Sciences and Disorders in the fall of 2010.
+She received her doctoral degree from Florida State University.
 She teaches undergraduate and graduate courses and provides clinical supervision.

 Prior to coming to Eastern, she worked as a speech-language pathologist in private practice and in the public schools in Anacortes, Washington.
 Dr. Wilson-Fowler has assessed and treated children from 3 to 21 years of age with a range of speech and language disorders.
 Her area of interest focuses on school-age language and literacy.